-2.3.3 What procedure should be followed when applications are lodged through a commercial intermediary?
+2.3.2 What procedure should be followed when applications are lodged by a third party?

-Accredited commercial intermediaries may also be allowed to submit applications on behalf of individuals either directly at the consulate or at the premises of an external service provider or a honorary consul.
-However, fingerprints cannot be collected by commercial intermediaries, see chapter 4.
+Accredited commercial intermediaries, professional, cultural, sports or educational associations or institutions may be allowed to submit applications on behalf of individuals either directly at the consulate or at the premises of an external service provider or a honorary consul.
+Each application form must be signed by the applicant and fingerprints cannot be collected by commercial intermediaries, see chapter 4.
+Likewise, well-known individual persons may be allowed to lodge their application by a third party.